 To find the right cash ISA for you, comparing the latest available deals is a great place to start.
 With Compare the Market, you can find and compare cash ISAs in as little as one minute**.
 You’ll be able to check the interest rates, as well as any balance limitations, to help you find the right deal for you.

-**On average, it can take one minute to complete a savings quote through Compare the Market based on data in February 2020.
+**On average it can take less than 1 minute to compare savings accounts through Compare the Market based on data in November 2020.

-How to find the right cash ISA rate?
+How to find the best cash ISA rate?

 Normally, the longer fixed-rate accounts offer higher ISA rates.
 These lock in your funds, restricting your access, but reward you with a higher level of interest.